maintaina/containers/base/README.md

 ##  Entrypoint Magic

 - See Supported Config Variables for basic configuration
-- If a dir /srv/original_configs/hordectl exists, all contained yml files are applied in alphabetical order
+- If a directory /srv/original_configs/hordectl exists, all contained yml files are applied in alphabetical order
+- If a directory /srv/original_configs/apps/$app exists, contents will be copied to an app's $config dir.
+Existing files will not be overwritten.
+  You can re-run this any time using /usr/local/bin/copy-original-configs

 ## Supported Config Variables